kchowdhry/mobx-navigation/README.md

 and lifecycle events for that nearest parent scene will automatically trigger lifecycle events defined on the child.

+Note that for both the scene and the child components, you are not required to define all, or any, of the custom lifecycle events.
+Only what you need!
+Examples of these events firing can be seen in the example project.

 ## Implementation Summary

 Conceptually, `mobx-navigation` renders scenes in a relatively straightforward manner: